codelassey/cybersecurity-labs/Social_Engineering_Attacks/Lab_Exploring_the_Social_Engineer_Toolkit.md

 target network.
 One of the tools used to perform these social engineering attacks is the Social Engineer Toolkit (SET).
-In an actual penetration test, this procedure could be used to reveal problems with user security training and the need take measures to educate users about various types of phishing attacks.
+In an actual penetration test, this procedure could be used to reveal problems with user security training and the need to take measures to educate users about various types of phishing attacks.

 ## Tools Used